iscc/iscc-specs/docs/specification.md

 ## Conformance Testing

-An application that claims ISCC conformance must pass the ISCC conformance test suite.
+An application that claims ISCC conformance MUST pass the ISCC conformance test suite.
 The test suite is available as json data in our [Github Repository](https://raw.githubusercontent.com/coblo/iscc-specs/master/tests/test_data.json).
 Testdata is stuctured as follows:

 ```json
 {